samuellapnadia/advprog-modul6/README.md

 In this milestone, I improved the web server by implementing a ThreadPool to handle multiple requests concurrently.
 Previously, the server was single-threaded, meaning it could only process one request at a time.
 If a request took too long, such as with the /sleep endpoint, all other incoming requests would be blocked until the current one finished.

 By introducing a ThreadPool, the server can now create a pool of worker threads that execute requests in parallel instead of sequentially.
 When a request arrives, it is assigned to an available worker thread, preventing long-running requests from delaying others.
 This significantly improves performance, especially when handling multiple users simultaneously.

+# REFLECTION NOTES - BONUS
+In this bonus commit, I refactored the new function by renaming it to build, enhancing clarity and readability.
+The original function name, new, while functional, was somewhat generic and did not clearly convey its purpose.
+The new name, build, makes it more intuitive that this function is responsible for constructing a ThreadPool instance from scratch.
+Alongside this change, I updated its usage in main.rs to ensure consistency across the codebase.

+This small yet meaningful adjustment improves both code maintainability and readability, making it easier for future contributors to understand its role at a glance.
+This reinforced the importance of thoughtful naming conventions, as they play a crucial role in writing clean and maintainable code.
+This adjustment also ensures that the code remains intuitive and easy to work with as the project evolves.